 Don’t use ice, ice water or even very cold water.
 According to Dr. Carrick, severe burns shouldn’t be treated with ice or ice water because this can further damage the tissue.
 The best thing to do is cover the burn with a clean towel or sheet and head to the emergency room as quickly as possible for medical evaluation.

 Don’t treat an open burn with water.
 Unless someone’s on fire and your only option is to drench them to put out the flames (not on grease fires!), exposing an open burn wound to water can introduce bacteria.

 Don’t apply butter, ointments or sprays.
 Butter and other greasy substances may cause infections and will have to be removed by the ER doc anyway, making it harder to treat the wound.

 Don’t remove clothing that is stuck to the skin or try to peel away dead or blistered skin.
 This can cause further damage and create open wounds that are susceptible to infection.

 Don’t give a severely burned person anything by mouth or place a pillow under someone’s head if there is an airway burn.
 This can cause an airway obstruction.

 Burns can be serious and all but the most minor should be evaluated by a healthcare professional.
-Medical City Plano Burn & Reconstructive Centers of Texas can assess your situation and provide high-level burn care if needed.
+Medical City Plano Burn & Reconstructive Center of Texas can assess your situation and provide high-level burn care if needed.

 If you need burn care, call (855) 863-9595.